2019-20 Brown marmorated stink bug (BMSB) season lodgement

 My container has a seasonal pest (SP-M) hold how do I remove it?

 Biosecurity directions for MC declarations are emailed to the nominated email address associated with the Branch details that have been provided to the department when the MC was registered.
-At present the direction is not sent to the Master Consolidator lodging the declaration, however the department is making enhancements to provide this in the future.

 If you wish to change or update the email address associated with the Branch please email SPP@awe.gov.au